WintersLt/fss16ppp/code/8/README.md

 ### The fast non-dominated sort

-Following is an optimized implementation non-dominated sorting used in NSGA-2:
+Following is an optimized implementation of non-dominated sorting used in NSGA-2:

 ![NonDominatedSort](https://github.com/txt/ase16/blob/master/img/sort.png)